On Veech's proof of Sarnak's theorem on the M\"{o}bius flow: Introduction

 The conjectures of Hadamard are two of the most outstanding unsolved problems in mathematics nowadays.

 It is well known that the Hadamard matrix is related to the so-called Barker sequences.
 The Barker sequence is a sequence of $\pm 1$ for which the autocorrelation coefficients are bounded by $1$.
-We remind that the autocorrelation of a sequence $(x_j)_{j=0}^{N-1}$ are given by
+Lt us recall that the autocorrelation of a sequence $(x_j)_{j=0}^{N-1}$ are given by

 with